dankamongmen/notcurses/README.md

 // can be neither decoded nor rendered any further. void ncvisual_destroy(struct ncvisual* ncv);

-// render the decoded frame to the associated ncplane. the frame will be scaled
+// Render the decoded frame to the associated ncplane.
+The frame will be scaled
+// to the size of the ncplane per the ncscale_e style.
+A subregion of the
+// frame can be specified using 'begx', 'begy', 'lenx', and 'leny'.
+To render
+// the entire frame, provide zero for all four arguments.
+It is an error to
+// otherwise provide zero for either 'lenx' or 'leny', and negative values for
+// any of the four parameters are an error.
+It is an error to specify any
-// to the size of the ncplane at ncplane_visual_open() time. int ncvisual_render(const struct ncvisual* ncv);
+// region beyond the boundaries of the frame. int ncvisual_render(const struct ncvisual* ncv, int begy, int begx,
+                    int leny, int lenx);

 // Called for each frame rendered from 'ncv'.
 If anything but 0 is returned,
 // the streaming operation ceases immediately, and that value is propagated out.